Elder Duke Redbird and former Toronto Mayor David Crombie have a long history together through their many contributions to the City of Toronto.

 This event is part of an ongoing event series presented in partnership with Elder Duke Redbird; which included last summer’s, Wigwam Chi-Chemung Indigenous Interpretive Learning Centre and this summer’s Wigwam Chi-Chemung: Ask an Elder program.

-This conversation between Elder Redbird and form Mayor David Crombie will be followed by an audience Q&A.
+This conversation between Elder Redbird and former Mayor David Crombie will be followed by an audience Q&A.

 Elder Dr. Duke Redbird is an established Indigenous intellectual, poet, painter, broadcaster, filmmaker and keynote speaker, he brings his breadth of cultural knowledge and artistic practice to the benefit of a global audience.